Domestic abuser is jailed for killing his girlfriend after a football match

 *Anna

 “There are still far too many people across the country who regard domestic abuse as a private matter.
-All too often, victims are disbelieved or let down by our law enforcement and court systems,” adds Hestia’s Sue Harper.
+All too often, victims are disbelieved or let down by our law enforcement and court systems,” says Hestia’s Sue Harper.
 She argues that we need a genuine political commitment as well as a society-level response to tackle this problem, “or victims will continue to lose their lives.”

 The responsibility to call out abuse does not sit solely with women.
 Men also need to come forward and call out abuse when they see it.
 It’s why campaigns like Solace’s are so powerful - by putting the statistics on football shirts, it minimises the opportunity for people to feign ignorance.
 For decades, domestic abuse has been shrouded in secrecy and shame.